apache/arrow/docs/source/developers/contributing.rst

     $ git push --force origin branch

-Note about force pushing to a branch that is being reviewed: if you want reviewers to look at your updates, please ensure you comment on the PR on GitHub as simply force pushing does not trigger a notification in the GitHub API.
+*Note about force pushing to a branch that is being reviewed:* if you want reviewers to look at your updates, please ensure you comment on the PR on GitHub as simply force pushing does not trigger a notification in the GitHub user interface.

 Simplifying ``rebase``
 ++++++++++++++++++++++